The Beeches (Springfield, Tennessee)

-The Beeches is a historic mansion in Springfield, Tennessee, United States.
+The Beeches is a historic mansion near Springfield, Tennessee, United States.

 History

 The mansion was completed in 1869.
 It was designed in the Italianate architectural style.
 It was built for John Woodard, who served in the Tennessee House of Representatives.
 He gifted the mansion to his son, Albert G. Woodard, in 1889.
 By 1938, the property was sold to J.W.
 Helm.
 By the 1980s, it belonged to Robert Brown, Jr.

 It has been listed on the National Register of Historic Places since March 25, 1982.

 The Home is currently a private residence.